Satoshi-Engineering/tipcards/shared/src/data/trpc/README.md

 Do not add frontend or backend properties here.
 Only add inputs and outputs of trpc requests (called dto, data transfer object)

-Backend and frontend are encouraged to use these types, but if you need extra (or similar) fields extend the types in the respective src directories.
+Developers encouraged to use these types in backend/frontend code too, but if you need extra (or similar) fields extend the types in the respective src directories.

 ## Naming convention